amu-cai/geval/README.md

 # the directory where the challenge will be created
 output_directory=...

-# let's define which files are necessary, other files will be created if needed
+# let's define which files are necessary, other files will be created if needed;
+# we'll compress the input files with xz and leave `expected.tsv` files uncompressed
+# (but you could decide otherwise)
 all: $(output_directory)/train/in.tsv.xz $(output_directory)/train/expected.tsv \
      $(output_directory)/dev-0/in.tsv.xz $(output_directory)/dev-0/expected.tsv \
      $(output_directory)/test-A/in.tsv.xz $(output_directory)/test-A/expected.tsv
+    # always validate the challenge
+    geval --validate --expected-directory $(output_directory)

 $(output_directory)/config.txt:
     mkdir -p $(output_directory)